mrkkrp/cyphejor/README.md

 ## Customization

-Access the customization interface via <kbd>M-x customize-group cyphejor RET</kbd>.
+You can access the customization interface via `M-x customize-group cyphejor RET`.

 ## License